k0r1g/bio/_posts/2024-10-3-mini-blog-post-3.md

 Booked the Airbnb- it wasn't cheap, and flights won't be cheap, and accomodation in SF won't be cheap.
 Slightly stressful, and I need to aggressively find ways to make money ASAP.
 Current plan, book a flight for next Wednesday.

 Spending some time with Grandma, so I'll have to step away.
 I'll come back to this blog and work after.
+Ended up dong errands for Grandma, and spending time with her- it's never a waste of time.
+I've got family duties in the evening too.
+However, it does mean I'm not working on my to-do list.

+Planning to handle the flights and SF accomodation details tomorrow morning.

+Note: Ensure tomorrow that your Irish passport has been sent in the mail.

 [back]({{ site.url }})